Jazz Chisholm Preview, Player Props: Marlins vs. Mets

 Jazz Chisholm At The Plate

+- Chisholm has driven in a run in 29 games this season (31.9%), including 10 games with more than one RBI (11.0%).
+He has also driven home three or more of his team's runs in seven contests.

-- He has scored in 34 of 91 games this season, and more than once 9 times.
+- He has scored in 34 games this season (37.4%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.